Promoting Successful Aging

 Because of the Foundation’s diligent fund management and leadership, along with guidance from a team of Genesee County residents, the Marshall family of programs has grown over the years to meet a wide range of local needs.

-Since 1999, the Marshall Fund has distributed more than $8.3 million in 225-plus grants to support older adults in Genesee County.
+Since 1999, the Marshall Fund has distributed more than $8.4 million in grants to support older adults in Genesee County.

 This video tells the story of the creation and ongoing impact of the Marshall Fund.